By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 What Is Down Fill?

-Down is the soft underlayer of feathers from waterfowl — primarily ducks and geese.
+Down is the soft underlayer of feathers from waterfowl, primarily ducks and geese.
 It consists of three-dimensional clusters (not flat feathers) that trap air exceptionally well, creating a lightweight insulation structure.
-The quality of down is measured primarily by fill power — the volume in cubic inches that one ounce of down occupies when allowed to loft fully.
+The quality of down is measured primarily by fill power, the volume in cubic inches that one ounce of down occupies when allowed to loft fully.

-• 600–700 fill power: Mid-range.
+• 600 to 700 fill power: Mid-range.
 Good warmth-to-weight ratio, common in quality consumer bedding.

 Down clusters from geese are generally larger and loftier than duck down, though quality duck down at high fill power can match or exceed average goose down.
-What matters more than the species is the fill power number and the fill weight (how many ounces of fill are in the product).
+What matters more than the species is the fill power number and the fill weight, how many ounces of fill are in the product.

 What Is Synthetic Fill?